Vienna

 The Hofburg, after the Vatican in Rome, is the world's 2nd largest living quarters.
 Starting its life as a small medieval castle in the 13th century it developed over six centuries of Habsburg rule into today's sprawling palace, serving as the dynasty's winter palace and the focal point of their empire.

-All housed here: the presidential offices, a series of important museums, the headquarters of the OSCE and the National Library.
+The presidential offices, the Federal Chancellery, a series of important museums, the headquarters of the OSCE and the National Library are all housed here.

 The tour takes in the main historic buildings which make up the palace and finishes with a visit to the imperial apartments where the Habsburg emperor and empress lived and worked.